 If there is any other city in Europe quite as alluring as Amsterdam then I’d love to hear about it.
 Amsterdam has all the charm of a small town with all the benefits of a large city.
-Here’s everything you should try to see and do in Amsterdam to make the most of your time in this fairytale city.
+So if you’re visiting Amsterdam for the first time, you’ve come to the right place.
+We have listed all of the iconic things you must see and do in our complete Amsterdam bucket list.

 1. Eat Frites

 The origin of fries has long been contested but one thing is for sure, the Dutch do frites really well.
 Frites in Amsterdam come in a few different ways, however you can’t miss the opportunity to try the traditional dutch way: topped with peanut satay, mayonnaise and onions.
 Visit Vlaams friteshuis vleminckx for the best in town.

 Nothing could be more iconic than to cruise the canals of Amsterdam, which is undeniably what has made this city so famous.
 The canals create a real homely vibe to the city and despite its size (and continued growth) the charm of Amsterdam rings true.

 A visit to the Anne Frank House is an absolute must for first tine visitors to Amsterdam.
 The museum is informative and touching – a strong reminder that in order to change history, we need to understand it.

 Arguably the best neighbourhood in Amsterdam and full of charming boutiques, Jordaan is a great area to spend a few hours on foot.
 The cafes and boutiques come and go but the charm of this neighbourhood remains the same.

 Of all the beautiful stores and boutiques in Amsterdam, none caught my eye more than Helias Fogg, a playful take on Around the World in 80 days.
 This store is full of beautiful travel trinkets – compasses, world globes, maps and beautiful gifts to take home.